softwaresaved/byte-sized-rse/index.md

 ::: prereq

-Each episode is standalone, although it may require some prerequisite knowledge clearly described at the start, along with its own setup instructions.
+Each episode may require some prerequisite knowledge clearly described at the start, along with its own setup instructions.

 :::